Moddable-OpenSource/moddable/documentation/devices/nrf52.md

 <a id="build-instrumented"></a>
 ### Instrumented
-A debug build is used for debugging native code.
+An instrumented build is used for debugging native code.
 In an instrumented build, the JavaScript debugger is disabled.
 The instrumentation data usually available in xsbug is output to the serial console once a second.
+Deep sleep APIs are available in an instrumented build.

 The `-i` option on the `mcconfig` command line selects an instrumented build.

 <a id="build-release"></a>
 ### Release
 A release build is for production.
 In a release build, the JavaScript debugger is disabled, instrumentation statistics are not collected, and serial console output is suppressed.
+Deep sleep APIs are available in a release build.

 Omitting both the `-d` and `-i` options on the `mcconfig` command line selects a release.
 Note that `-r` specifies display rotation rather than selecting a release build.